Adding a child to your Microsoft family

-Kids can ask your permission if they want to use a blocked app or play a blocked game, and you can respond to permission request from your email, directly from your child's activity report, or by signing in to the device your child is using and granting approval right then and there.
+Kids can ask your permission if they want to use a blocked app or play a blocked game, and you can respond to permission requests by email, directly from your child's activity report or by signing in to the device your child is using and granting approval there and then.

 Go to Limit apps and games and use the menu to choose an age level that's appropriate for your child.